Dehydration is one of the causes of dry mouth, bad breath

 To neutralize this problem, Dr. Katz developed his line of specialty mouth-moistening mouthwashes, toothpastes, mints, lozenges, gums, breath strips...you name it, we've got it!

-If you're an athlete and halitosis is a recurring issue for you, you may want to look into some oxygenating, all-natural TheraBreath products.
+If you're an athlete and halitosis is a recurring issue for you, you may want to look into some oxygenating TheraBreath products.
 These can moisten your mouth, freshen your breath, neutralize odor molecules and rinse away halitosis-causing microbes all at once!

 Another quick tip: Drink plenty of water before, during and after any strenuous physical; exercise.
 This will help keep you hydrated while lowering the chances that you'll get bad breath.